 It is advisable to secure the user credentials to avoid reverse engineering of the application.

-- The frequency for seeking user credentials in the mobile application should be less.
+- The frequency of seeking user credentials in the mobile application should be less.
 This will allow the apps to avoid phishing attacks, more likely to be unsuccessful.
-It is advisable to use authorization token.
+It is advisable to use an authorization token.

 7. Hide API keys: